Malthael134/chatapp-sveltekit/README.md

 # Chatapp-SvelteKit

-Stateless chatapp fully written in SvelteKit
+Chatapp written in SvelteKit and Go.